What is a Clinical Lectureship (CL)?

 - the option to apply for project funding from the Faculty's Research Management Committee (subject to conditions).

-- access to the Faculty of Medicine mentoring scheme and programme of transferable skills workshops.
+- access to the Faculty of Medicine mentoring scheme.

-We have a strong track record of developing clinical lecturers.
-Most have gone on to senior clinical academic or research-active NHS posts.
-Many have obtained significant amounts of research funding (including awards up to £1 million) and intermediate and advanced fellowships.
-Many of our clinical lecturers have published in high-impact journals including Nature Medicine, Nature Genetics, The Lancet and BMJ.
+We have a strong track record of developing Clinical Lecturers into senior clinical academics and research-active NHS clinicians.
+Our Clinical Lecturers have obtained significant grant funding, including awards over £1 million, and prestigious intermediate and advanced fellowships.
+Their research has been published widely in high-impact journals such as Nature Medicine, The Lancet and the BMJ.

-Learn more about the experiences of some of our CLs
+Learn about the experiences of some of our Clinical Lecturers

 Dr Natalie Cox | NIHR Clinical Lecturer in Geriatric Medicine |